Injury / Pain

 For more on the GenuTrain, try this video: GenuTrain.

-And, for more on the GenuTrain S, try this video: GenuTrain S.
+For more on the GenuTrain S, try this video: GenuTrain S.